ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 backends are added both to the `Split` and the `Trie` object.  `kdbOpen()` finally returns a `KDB` object that contains all this information.

-The reading of the mount point configuration and the consequential self configuring of the system is called *bootstrapping*.
+The reading of the mountpoint configuration and the consequential self configuring of the system is called *bootstrapping*.
 Elektra builds itself up from the simple variant with a default backend only to the sophisticated configuration system presented in this thesis.